michaliskambi/elisp/lsp/README.md

     So that e.g. writing "MyButton.OnClick := @Foo", pressing Ctrl+Shift+C would
     automatically create empty Foo implementation.

+    Note: _GitHub Copilot_ in practice can often perform this job.

 ## TODO (specifically for Emacs)